 April 2003 Our organization was formed in after a minor car accident.
 CLICK HEREread about our beginnings.
 May 29, 2007 - Adopt-a-Soldier Platoon was incorporated in the State of New Jersey as a non-profit organization.
 June 13, 2008 - Authorized by the State of New Jersey Division of Consumer Affairs as an organization registered to solicit funds in the state.
 Charitable Registration Number CH3060400.
 June 22, 2008 - Received notice of approval by the Internal Revenue Service of Adopt-a-Soldier Platoon's application for tax exempt status as a nonprofit public charity under Section 501(c)(3) of the Internal Revenue Code.
 Effective date of exemption is May 29, 2007.
 Contributions to Adopt-a-Soldier Platoon, Inc. are deductible under section 170 of the Internal Revenue Code.
 Adopt-a-Soldier Platoon is also qualified to receive tax deductible bequests, devises, transfers or gifts under section 2055, 2106 or 2522 of the Code.
 Note: None of the foregoing statements are intended as a public solicitation of funds.
-Adopt-a-Soldier Platoon, Inc. is registered to solicit funds only in the State of New Jersey.
-New Jersey residents and organizations wishing to make a contribution may CLICK HERE for our donation form.
+Adopt-a-Soldier Platoon, Inc. is registered to solicit funds only in the State of New Jersey and Commonwealth of Massachusetts.
+New Jersey and Massachusetts residents and organizations wishing to make a contribution may CLICK HERE for our donation form.

 Public Information: CLICK HERE for AaSP Articles of Incorporation CLICK HERE for NJ Charities Registration Acceptance Letter CLICK HERE for Letter 1045 from Internal Revenue Service CLICK HERE for 2007 Form 990 & Schedules-Attachments CLICK HERE for 2007 AaSP Balance Sheet & Statement of Sources and Uses CLICK HERE for 2008 IRS Form 990 CLICK HERE for 2008 AaSP Financial Statements